 Vanguard is a US stockbroker founded in 1975.
 The company is regulated by the Securities and Exchange Commission (SEC) and the Financial Industry Regulatory Authority (FINRA).

-Vanguard is considered safe because it has a long track record and is regulated by top-tier regulators.
+Vanguard is considered safe because it has a long track record and it is overseen by top-tier regulators.

 Vanguard pros and cons

-Vanguard offers free ETF and mutual fund trading for a selected list of products.
+Vanguard offers free stock and ETF trading.
 The account opening is fully digital and user-friendly.
 The mobile trading platform is easy to use and well-designed.

-The product portfolio covers only the US market and the research tools are limited.
-The financing rates are also high.
+The product portfolio covers only the US market and research tools are limited.
+Financing rates are also high.

 |• Easy account opening||• Basic research tools|